-If you want to work out at home with the help of a punching bag, you should keep the proper forms.
+If you want to work out at home with the help of a punching bag, you should keep the proper boxing form.
 Also, do not forget about the correct boxing stance and the footwork since they are as crucial as the fundamental punches.
 For example, don’t forget to bend your knees slightly.
-Read our beginner boxing tips to learn the basics.
+Read our beginner boxing tips to learn the basics of boxing.